 This page on the official website of the Bolivian Customs Service lists responses to Frequently Asked Questions about importing vehicles into Bolivia, including a detailed list of the types of vehicles that may not be imported into Bolivia.

-This PDF file on the official website of the Bolivian Customs Service describes the procedures you must follow if you are planning on importing a vehicle into Bolivia for tourism only, known as a temporary importation.
+Be aware the Bolivian Customs Service has different procedures you must follow if you are importing a vehicle for tourism only, known as a temporary importation.

 The official website of the Bolivian Customs Service lists the taxes to be paid on vehicles by vehicle type on this page.

 This page was last updated on 16 May 2018.